 All facilities should know what is commonly in their waste and recycling.
 Before disposing or recycling of something that might be hazardous, a waste determination should be made.
 (Remember, many common household products may be considered hazardous waste.)
 There are many ways to complete waste determinations, including generator knowledge (e.g., based on Safety Data Sheets (SDS) or experience), analytical testing for one of the four characteristics, or a review of the hazardous waste lists in the regulations.
 Your state may also have additional characteristic or listed hazardous wastes.
 Be sure to consult your state's environmental protection web page when making a determination.

-Once you have determined if your waste is hazardous, you can check to see if it has been excluded or exempted.
+Once you have determined if your waste is hazardous, you should check to see if it has been excluded or exempted.
 For example, EPA exempts alcoholic beverages that have less than 24% alcohol by volume from the hazardous waste rules.
 Additionally, many types of solvent rags have been given an exemption as long as certain conditions are met.
-EPA has a waste determinations guide and a Definition of Solid Waste (DSW) Decision Tool.
+EPA's web page on the criteria for the definition of solid waste and solid and hazardous waste exclusions inlcudes a decision tree for identifying hazadous waste.

 Hazardous Waste Generators